Bustling CAN THO Amidst the Serene MEKONG DELTA

 Actually, you can take the trip on your own since there are public buses going to the Delta on a regular schedule.
 This way, you can put together your individual program.

 However, on an individually organized tour, you’ll need much more time.
-And since you’ll probably have to haggle for each and every little thing, you can as well pay a bit more, save yourself the hassle and go on an organized trip.
+And since you’ll probably have to haggle for each and every little thing, you can also pay a bit more, save yourself the hassle, and go on an organized trip.

 For solo travellers like myself, this also bears the advantage of a temporary company.